kloudcover/anywhere-mesh/load-test/README.md

 ## k6 Load Testing for Anywhere Mesh

 This suite targets the ALB-exposed ingress at your domain.
-Default domain: `blah.kloudcover.com`.
+Example domain from infra params: `e2e.clustermaestro.com`.

 ### Install k6